Can You Freeze Spinach?

 • Frozen spinach may need extra squeezing compared to store-bought because of higher water content.

-• Other leafy greens like kale, chard, and collards freeze using the same methods.
+• Other leafy greens like kale, chard, and collards freeze using the same methods, though lettuce does not freeze well.

 Related Questions